rules-proto-grpc/rules_proto_grpc/ruby/README.md

 # Ruby rules

 Rules for generating Ruby protobuf and gRPC `.rb` files and libraries using standard Protocol Buffers and gRPC.
-Libraries are created with `ruby_library` from [rules_ruby](https://github.com/yugui/rules_ruby)
+Libraries are created with `ruby_library` from [rules_ruby](https://github.com/yugui/rules_ruby).
+Note, the Ruby library rules presently cannot set the `includes` attribute correctly, requiring users to set this manually.
+See https://github.com/yugui/rules_ruby/pull/8

 | Rule | Description |
 | ---: | :--- |